Autodesk/synthesis/tutorials/SpawnAsset.md

 Each robot will have it's own unique `Input Scheme` to dictate which keys control it.

-Pressing the "Enter key will automatically assign the topmost scheme to your robot and place it at its current position.
+Pressing the Enter key will automatically assign the topmost scheme to your robot and place it at its current position.

 ### Setting Alliance